jiayiwus1x/Mix-Neural-Style-Transfer/README.md

 ## Description

 In this project, I use an idea inspired by one of my research projects.
-In the project, I created an optimization methodology (inspired by nature) that is able to design adaptable materials.
-This simply means that I create materials that can change forms/behavior/properties/etc. depending on its environment using the following process:

-1. Train a material to learn one goal (form/behavior/property/etc.), until you are satisfied :D
-2. Train the same material to learn another goal, and halt the training when you are satisfied.
-3. Cycle 1. and 2. until .. well .. you are satisfied :P
+In the project, I designed adaptable materials using oscillatory optimization goals.
+I'm letting the learner, which in this case is the optimizer that mimics the style of a painting, repeatedly change its mind about which style it prefers.
+The learner oscillates between learning how to paint like Van Gogh and learning how to paint like Picasso.
+After several cycles, the learner ends up painting in a style of its own that has qualities of both!

 Note that the code of one goal is heavy adapted from the following link: [NEURAL TRANSFER USING PYTORCH](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).